-During the terrible riots of 1992 Gandhi’s home state of Gujarat a “Hindu” mob descended on a rural village.
-Almost all the village men were out in the fields.
-The women reacted quickly however, and took in their Muslim neighbors to hide them from the mob.
-As they lived mostly in one-room cottages, it often meant “hiding” them in plain sight, underneath their household altar.
 The mob stormed up to one home screaming, “Are you hiding a Muslim in there?!”
-“Yes,” the woman calmly replied.
-Somewhat nonplussed, the men barked out “We are coming in to get them!”
-Then the woman, said, just as calmly, “First kill me, then only you may enter.”
-This happened repeatedly, as though by some prearrangement, each of the village’s women responded the same way to the mob.
+“Yes,” the woman inside calmly replied.
+Somewhat nonplussed, the men barked, “We are coming in to get them!”
+Then the woman with equal calm said, “First kill me, then only you may enter.”
+As though by some prearrangement, each of the village’s women responded the same way to the mob.
 Virtually every Muslim in that village—and some others who didn’t live there—was saved.

-There is a source of love and wisdom in every person.
-It operates in many ways, in all kinds of relationships.
-When it comes to life in the relationship of conflict we call it integrative power, or nonviolence, and it evokes a deep response (that may or may not come to the surface as well) in an onlooker or an opponent, whether the response arises to the surface or not.
-In the last twenty years or so science has found more and more evidence both for its existence within us and its predictable effect on others.
+There is a source of love and wisdom operating in every person, in many ways and in all kinds of relationships.
+With the relationship of conflict at its core, integrative power, or nonviolence, evokes a deep response in an onlooker or an opponent, whether the response arises to the surface or not.
+In the last 20 years or so, science has found more evidence for the existence of nonviolent power within us as well as its predictable effect on others.

-Biologist Mary Clark identified three basic needs (beyond those physical needs of food, clothing, and shelter) common to all human individuals.
-Those needs are for bonding, autonomy, and meaning.
-The persuasive effect of the Hindu women’s willingness to die alongside their Muslim neighbors unleashed a persuasive effect on the armed men.
-This true story illustrates the deep power of appealing to the human need for bonding and integration with other human beings.
-This gives us another good definition of nonviolence, to add to the one at the top of this page:
+Biologist Mary Clark identified three basic human needs beyond the physical needs of food, clothing, and shelter: bonding, autonomy and meaning.
+That the village Hindu women above were willing to die alongside their Muslim neighbors unleashed a persuasive effect on the armed men.
+This true story illustrates the deep power of appealing to the human need for bonding and integration with others.
+It brings us to another good working definition of nonviolence, to add to the one we started with at the top of this page:

 Nonviolence arises from the conversion of a negative drive, such as anger or fear, into constructive action.
 It can be cultivated systematically, and in this sense we could say that nonviolence is the science of appealing to the human need for integration.

 Metta Center founder and president Michael Nagler gives this illustration in his American Book Award-winning The Search for a Nonviolent Future:

-From this experience, Gandhi went on to develop active nonviolence as a form of resistance that he came to call Satyagraha (literally, “clinging to truth”, and sometimes translated as “truth force” or “soul force”).
-An excellent description of Satyagraha can be found in the David Attenborough film Gandhi, in the speech Gandhi gives to Hindu and Muslim Indians in the Empire Theatre in South Africa, after the British Raj passed repressive laws requiring, among other things, fingerprinting of all Indians.
+Following his experience at Pietermaritzburg, Gandhi went on to develop active nonviolence as a form of resistance that he came to call Satyagraha, literally “clinging to truth” (it’s sometimes translated as “truth force” or “soul force”).
+An excellent example of Satyagraha can be found in Richard Attenborough’s 1982 film Gandhi, the scene in which Gandhi gives a speech to Hindu and Muslim Indians in the Empire Theatre in South Africa, after the British Raj passed repressive laws requiring, among other things, fingerprinting of all Indians.
 The event portrayed in the film is historically accurate, but the speech in the film, though true in spirit to Gandhi, is not historically accurate.
 (Read an excerpt of the film speech below the video player.)

-Gandhi’s Satyagraha was grounded in the ancient principle of Ahimsa, which is translated into English as nonviolence, but in the original Sanskrit implies “the power released when all desire to harm is overcome.”
-This is why, in the nonviolent approach to conflict, we try as far as possible to resist wrongs without resisting people; that is, without wishing them harm or doing anything to compromise their longterm well-being and fulfillment.
+Gandhi’s Satyagraha was grounded in the ancient principle of Ahimsa, translated into English as nonviolence but in its original Sanskrit implies “the power released when all desire to harm is overcome.”
+In the nonviolent approach to conflict, we aim to resist wrongs without resisting people—no wishing them harm or doing anything to compromise their long-term well-being and fulfillment.